 For buildings first occupied after March, 1991 with four or more units and an elevator, federal accessibility requirements provide a number of benefits to seniors (even if the property is not solely restricted to senior residents):

 HUD allows some additional services in federally assisted housing that help tenants who have difficulty with one or more daily life activities, promoting an assisted living environment.
 HUD regulations allow a live-in aide or caregiver.
 HUD defines a live-in aide as someone who lives with a disabled person and is essential to the care and wellbeing of the person, not obligated to support the person with disabilities and would not be living in the unit except to provide the necessary supportive services.
 Caregivers may provide both physical assistance, such as help with bathing or getting in and out of a wheelchair, and cognitive assistance, such as reminders to take medications or supervising meal preparation.

-A tenant with a demonstrated need for 24-hour assistance can qualify for a larger unit to provide quarters for a caregiver.
-For example, a single disabled tenant would normally qualify for either a studio or one-bedroom apartment.
+A senior with a demonstrated need for 24-hour assistance can qualify for a larger unit to provide quarters for a caregiver.
+For example, a single senior would normally qualify for either a studio or one-bedroom apartment.
 If they qualify for a live-in aide, they can qualify for a two-bedroom unit.
 Live-in aides do not count as part of the household for calculating income eligibility.
-They can be removed or evicted by the PHA the same as tenants for infractions, such as drug or criminal-related activity.
-This does not disqualify the tenant as long as they were were not involved in the activity.
+They can be removed or evicted by the PHA the same as tenants for infractions, such as drug- or criminal-related activity.
 Live-in aides also do not have a right to remain in the unit after the disabled tenant has moved out.